FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 ### Sensor specification
 Teams are expected to provide their sensor suite as a single AirSim settings.json file.
 Most of the parameters in the settings.json file will be set by the officials to ensure fairness during competition.
-You are allowed to configure the following subset of parameters within the boundaries of above rules.
+You are allowed to configure the following subset of parameters within the boundaries of the above rules.

 * Cameras
   * camera name